 What Is an RV Tire Pressure Monitoring System?

-An RV tire pressure monitoring system allows you to observe real-time data regarding your RV tires.
+An RV tire pressure monitoring system allows you to observe real-time data regarding your RV tires wirelessly.
 It shows information regarding tire pressure primarily, but some systems also provide data about temperature or air leak speed.

-The tire pressure sensors attach to the valve stems while a control module mounts inside the RV, so you can monitor tire pressure while you drive.
+The tire pressure sensors attach to the valve stems or inside the tire, and a receiver module mounts inside the RV, so you can monitor tire pressure while you drive.
 If something isn’t right, you’ll know right away and can pull over to resolve the problem.

 How Do RV Tire Pressure Monitoring Systems Work?